-Some families are lucky to have a single relative who invented something famous, like the Egg McMuffin, the fins on Cadillacs, or, more important, the electric fork, which my father used in conjunction with an electric knife to carve a holiday turkey.
-I consider myself very fortunate to have had three highly enterprising ancestors who invented some of the critical culinary tools that we take for granted today.
+Some families are lucky to have a single relative who invented something famous, like the Egg McMuffin, the fins on Cadillacs, or, more importantly, the electric fork, which my father used in conjunction with an electric knife to carve a holiday turkey.
+I consider myself very fortunate to have had five highly enterprising ancestors who invented some of the critical culinary tools that we take for granted today.

 Name: Edmund Spork